Plant and leaf hoppers

 Brown plant hopper (Nilaparvata lugens)

-• Adults (4-6 mm in size) are ochre-brown in colour dorsally and deep-brown ventrally.
+• Adults (4-6 mm in size) are ochre-brown dorsally and deep-brown ventrally.
 All males are winged but females can either have full-sized or truncated wings.
 Adults typically feed near the base of tillers.

 • Nymphs are brown.

-• Eggs are crescent-shaped, white and inserted into the midrib or leaf sheath.
+• Eggs are crescent-shaped, white, and inserted into the midrib or leaf sheath.

 Brown plant hopper